bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 On the security system detail view you have the possibility to change a configured security system.
-The settings is read directly from the :file:`ivy.yaml` file.
+The settings is read directly from the :ref:`ivy-yaml` file.
 Every change you make and save will be written directly back to the yaml file.
 The placeholder in the empty fields are the default values from the system.
 So you don't need to define those if they are the same.